What we do

 Change in Norms, Cultures, Power Structures, and Politics

 KVINFO’s international work takes place in countries with a lack of gender justice and where work with gender and equality provides an important and effective focus area for creating a more free and equal society.
-In this strategy period, we work in Morocco, Tunisia, Egypt, Jordan and Lebanon in the so-called MENA region and in Ukraine and Georgia.
+We currently work in Morocco, Tunisia, Egypt, and Jordan in the so-called MENA region and in Ukraine and Georgia.

 The work takes differnt forms, ranging from preventing gender-based violence in collaboration with partners to advocating for law reform and challenging norms and traditions that limit people according to stereotypical gender norms.